Create Field Operator

 Here's how the completed use case looks in the Module Builder:

-Here's how the completed use case works in Express View Express View is how your end-user views you application.
+Here's how the completed use case works in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View., including a peek at the final table in the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software.:

 Configure the Data Table Component